 New pilot research projects may be competitively renewed for a second and final year.

-Forms and complete instructions for pilot proposal applications will be posted in early November 2019.
+Complete instructions for Pilot Research Project applications will be posted in early November 2021.